Skip to main content

 What is semaglutide?

-Semaglutide is a glucagon-like intervention-1 (GLP-1) receptor agonist originally developed for type 2 diabetes management.
+Semaglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist originally developed for type 2 diabetes management.
 It works by mimicking the GLP-1 hormone, which regulates blood sugar, slows gastric emptying, and reduces appetite.
 It is available in branded injectable (Ozempic, Wegovy) and oral (Rybelsus) formulations.

 What is the regulatory status of semaglutide?